 Mothers should be encouraged to feed on demand or about every 1½ to 3 hours (8 to 12 feedings/day), a frequency that gradually decreases over time; some neonates < 2500 g may need to feed even more frequently to prevent hypoglycemia.
-In the first few days, neonates may need to be wakened and stimulated; small infants and late preterm infants Premature Infants An infant born before 37 weeks gestation is considered premature.
-Prematurity is defined by the gestational age at which infants are born.
-Previously, any infant weighing read more should not be allowed to sleep long periods at night.
+In the first few days, neonates may need to be wakened and stimulated; small infants and late preterm infants Preterm Infants An infant born before 37 weeks of gestation is considered preterm.
+In 2021 in the United States, 10.48% of births were preterm ( 1), and in 2018, 26.53% of births were early term (significantly... read more should not be allowed to sleep long periods at night.
 Large full-term infants who are feeding well (as evidenced by stooling pattern) can sleep longer.
 Eventually, a schedule that allows infants to sleep as long as possible at night is usually best for the infant and family.

 Mothers who work outside the home can pump breast milk to maintain milk production while they are separated from their infants.
 Frequency varies but should approximate the infant’s feeding schedule.
 Pumped breast milk should be immediately refrigerated if it is to be used within 48 hours and immediately frozen if it is to be used after 48 hours.
 Refrigerated milk that is not used within 96 hours should be discarded because risk of bacterial contamination is high.
 Frozen milk should be thawed by placing it in warm water; microwaving is not recommended.

 The primary complication is underfeeding, which may lead to dehydration and hyperbilirubinemia Neonatal Hyperbilirubinemia Jaundice is a yellow discoloration of the skin and eyes caused by hyperbilirubinemia (elevated serum bilirubin concentration).
 The serum bilirubin level required to cause jaundice varies with... read more .
-Risk factors for underfeeding include small or premature infants Premature Infants An infant born before 37 weeks gestation is considered premature.
-Prematurity is defined by the gestational age at which infants are born.
-Previously, any infant weighing read more and mothers who are primiparous, who become ill, or who have had difficult or operative deliveries.
+Risk factors for underfeeding include small or premature infants Preterm Infants An infant born before 37 weeks of gestation is considered preterm.
+In 2021 in the United States, 10.48% of births were preterm ( 1), and in 2018, 26.53% of births were early term (significantly... read more and mothers who are primiparous, who become ill, or who have had difficult or operative deliveries.

-Dehydration should be suspected if vigor of the infant’s cry decreases or skin becomes turgid; lethargy and sleepiness are extreme signs of dehydration and should prompt testing for hypernatremia Diagnosis Hypernatremia is a serum sodium concentration > 145 mEq/L (> 145 mmol/L).
-It implies a deficit of total body water relative to total body sodium caused by water intake being less than water... read more .
+Dehydration Dehydration in Children Dehydration is significant depletion of body water and, to varying degrees, electrolytes.
+Symptoms and signs include thirst, lethargy, dry mucosa, decreased urine output, and, as the degree... read more should be suspected if vigor of the infant’s cry decreases or skin becomes turgid; lethargy and sleepiness are extreme signs of dehydration and should prompt testing for hypernatremia Diagnosis Hypernatremia is a serum sodium concentration > 145 mEq/L (> 145 mmol/L).
+It implies a deficit of total body water relative to total body sodium, caused by water intake being less than water... read more .